 Just as traditional economies rely on monetary policies to ensure stability, blockchain economies require careful consideration of supply dynamics and incentives.
 Let's explore the key aspects of the token economy within the Rails Network:

-It is important to note that the growth in money supply does not necessarily lead to inflation if there's an equal growth in the value of the goods and services in an economy.
-In fact, it can be argued that an increase in money supply is required for a growing economy.
+Understanding Inflation: Inflation, in economic terms, refers to the growth in the money supply relative to the total value of goods and services in an economy.
+It is important to note that the growth in money supply does not automatically result in inflation if it aligns with the growth in the value of goods and services.
+In fact, a moderate increase in money supply is often necessary for a thriving economy.

 Supporting a Productive Blockchain Economy: Similar to traditional economies, a productive and growing blockchain economy relies on a corresponding growth in the native coin supply.
 A growing supply of the STEAMX coin, facilitated through mining rewards, creates incentives for increased consumption and investment within the Rails Network.
 This leads to greater productivity and value within the ecosystem in the long run.

 The Role of Inflation in Rails Network: To ensure a balanced token economy, the Rails Network introduces a healthy inflation rate of 1-3% per annum.
 The PoWbA consensus mechanism rewards validators (mining pools) with a flat block reward and additional block fees, which compensates them for their work and helps secure the network.
 This combination of fees and a growing STEAMX supply enables the network to handle an optimal level of transaction load.
 Miners, in turn, are incentivized to reinvest their mined coins back into the network, mitigating depreciation and supporting network growth.